 (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination, the Commission defined the Domestic Like Product as all glycine.
-In its expedited first and second fiveyear review determinations and its full third five-year review determination, the Commission continued to define the Domestic Like Product as glycine of all purity levels, coextensive with Commerce's scope.
+In its original determinations, its full first five-year review determinations, and its expedited second five-year review determinations, the Commission defined the Domestic Like Product as all stainless steel butt-weld pipe fittings coextensive with Commerce's scope.

 (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and its first and second expedited five-year review determinations, the Commission defined the Domestic Industry as all domestic producers of glycine.
+In its original determinations, the Commission defined the Domestic Industry as all domestic producers of stainless steel butt-weld pipe fittings, although one domestic producer was excluded from the domestic industry under the related parties provision.
+In its full first five-year review determinations and its expedited second five-year review determinations, the

+Commission defined the Domestic Industry as all domestic producers of stainless steel butt-weld pipe fittings.